remyxai/FFMPerative/README.md

 ## Features

 ### Python Usage
-With `ffmpeg` is available on your system, you can make a lightweight installation of FFMPerative through pip.
+With `ffmpeg` installed on your system, you can opt for the minimal installation of FFMPerative through pip.

 #### Setup
 Make the minimal install of ffmperative with: